-- 1. identify issues related to personal safe road usage - 2. identify common crash types and suggest how they might be avoided - 3. identify behaviours that contribute to crashes and develop a set of strategies to increase personal safety - 4. identify components and benefits of the Tasmanian licensing system identifies potential dangers and consequences associated with different ways in which they use the road and interact with other road users.
+- 1. identify issues related to personal safe road usage - $\ensuremath{\mathsf{2}}.$ identify common crash types and suggest how they might be avoided - 3. identify behaviours that contribute to crashes and develop a set of strategies to increase personal safety - 4. identify components and benefits of the Tasmanian licensing system identifies and lists ways in which they are a road user and how they interact with other road user groups correctly identifies rules and regulations that they must follow in each of the different ways in which they use the road identifies potential dangers and consequences associated with different ways in which they use the road and interact with other road users.